aws-samples/aws-modernization-with-baffle/content/1_ModuleOne/intro_labsetup.md

-Now we will add the user that will be creating the infrastructure to the IAM group Created in prior steps.
+Now we will add the user that will be creating the infrastructure to the IAM group created in prior steps.

 1. As an AWS Admin, log in to the AWS console and go to the IAM service